ThelmaPana/OCExport/README.md

 ### Scripts

+-   `utils.R`: useful stuffs for all the projects: loading packages, default values, functions…

 -   `00.get_carbon.R`: download POC data

--   `01.get_env.R`: download environmental data
+-   `01.get_env.qmd`: download and process environmental data

 -   `02.get_uvp.R`: download UVP data from Ecotaxa

--   `03.uvp_diversity.R`: compute diversity metrics for UVP data
+-   `03.uvp_diversity.qmd`: compute taxonomic/morphological/trophic diversity metrics for UVP data

--   `04.assemble.R`: assemble poc and environmental data
+-   `04.assemble.qmd`: assemble poc, env and plankton data

--   `05.xgboost.R`: fit a tidymodel XGBoost to predict POC values from env data
+-   `05.pred_poc_from_all.qmd`: fit a XGBoost model to predict poc from env + plankton data

+-   `06.pred_poc_from_plankton.qmd`: fit a XGBoost model to predict poc from all plankton data

+-   `07.pred_poc_from_plankton.qmd`: fit a XGBoost model to predict poc from a few plankton variables, identified as the best predictors in `06.pred_poc_from_plankton.qmd`

--   `06.bart.R`: fit a tidymodel BART to predict POC values from env data
+-   `08.pred_poc_from_pca.qmd`: fit a XGBoost model to predict poc from PCA outputs on all plankton data

+### Notes

+Ideas in development / reports.

+### Presentations

+Quarto presentations for meetings.

+### Old

+Old stuff.